 Overall, this will be a great way to kick off the new year, for buyers, sellers, and industry professionals.
 Homeowners can also use these new numbers to their benefit.
 There will be more room to refinance current loans, renovate homes, consolidate any high-cost debt, and save more money each month.

-If you’re interested in learning more about these new loan limits, give my office a call.
+If you have interest in learning more about these new 2020 loan limits, give my office a call.
 I’d love to see how we can help!